danicaboe/cervical_cancer/README.md

     <b>Initial questions to explore:</b>
     <li>What is the average age of Cervical Cancer patients?</li>
     <li>Does age and number of pregnancies have an influence on Cervical Cancer diagnosis?</li>
-    <li>What is the correlation between the four target varibales: hinselman, schiller, citology and biopsy?</li>
+    <li>What is the correlation between the four target varibales: hinselmann, schiller, cytology and biopsy?</li>
 </ol>

 <h4><em>Our group of four will clean and explore this data using Python and Pandas with python libraries added to aid our exploration and enable data visualization.
 While this is a small step - it is hopefully in the right direction.
 As with all endevours, there is room to scale to a larger amount of data and more specific and action focused questions.
 While this data is a start, it can be expanded upon with data covering a wider geographic area, more health variables, research and data collection over long periods of time, and more advanced medicine and intervention methods.</em></h4>